neo4j/github-action-traceability/README.md

 Deletes the build (./lib) artefacts/

-### yarn build
+### yarn format

-Formats the code to make it consistent with the formatting rules.
-Does not run tests.
+Format the code to make it consistent with the formatting rules.

 ### yarn lint

 Lints the code to make it consistent with the linting rules.

+### yarn compile

+Compiles the Typescript src files into their corresponding Javascript files in lib.

+### yarn build

+Compiles the Typescript src files into a single Javascript file in dist.

 ### yarn test